teamyouhired/youhired/README.md

 webpack
 ```

-From the root directory, run node to start the server.
+From the root directory, run node to start the server

 ```
 nodemon server/server.js